Social and emotional milestones in child developmentWritten by Focus on the Family Canada

 - By age 5, with coaching, should be able to master simple self-care routines like brushing teeth and going to the bathroom, and should be able to do up buttons and zippers on their own.

-- At 5 years old, at least 10 to 20 per cent of children still occasionally or regularly wet their bed.
+- At 5 years old, at least 10 to 20 per cent of children still occasionally or regularly wet their bed, and about 10 per cent of 5 year olds still need a daytime nap.

 6 to 7 years